 Salem is a vibrant city with a complex history.
 As the city continues to evolve, it undergoes changes that increase its diversity and wealth, but also present challenges.
 The cost of housing and the shortage of available affordable housing for low- and extremely low-income households represent one of Salem's greatest needs.
-Salem's population is 46.2 percent low- to moderate-income persons.
-In February, 2019, the MA Department of Housing & Community Development calculated Salem's Chapter 40B subsidized housing inventory at 13.24%.
+Per the 2019 ACS estimate, Salem's population is 48 percent low-to moderate-income persons.
+In July, 2021, the MA Department of Housing & Community Development calculated Salem's Chapter 40B subsidized housing inventory at 12.59%.